ChristinaParrott/CSE6250_GroupProject/README.md

 └── useful_commands.txt
 ````
 5. Create datasets, train, and test feed-forward neural network
-   1. Create a data folder inside of the PyTorch_scripts/mortality_prediction directory
+   1. The next set of scripts are inside of the PyTorch_scripts/mortality_prediction directory
    2. Run python 01_data_prep_mortality.py, which will prepare the datasets for NN training/testing.
 This script will output two files, prepared_data.npz and prepared_data_deathTime.npz to the data folder
    3. Run python 02_FFN_mortality.py, which will train and test the FNN, and will output AUC-ROC along with loss for the train and test datasets to the terminal